dvmlls/bdscale/README.md

 ### Get some dates

-We need to know which days are valid trading days.
-Can ask Yahoo Finance for past NYSE trading days:
+Need to know which are valid trading dates.
+Can ask Yahoo Finance for past NYSE dates:

 ```
 nyse <- bdscale::get_nyse()